Page Content

 Nurse practitioner vs. physician assistant (PA)

-Nurse practitioners are educated as an advanced nursing role, following a patient-centered model of education and practice.
+Nurse practitioners are educated in an advanced nursing role, following a patient-centered model of education and practice.
 They typically select a primary specialty before beginning their graduate program and subsequently work with that specific patient population.

 Specializations